UK has won the Eurovision Song Contest no fewer than on 5 occasions

 The UK has had a rough ride in Eurovision in the last decade, coming last five times.

-But it wasn’t always this way, here is everything you need to know about how many times the UK has won Eurovision.
+But it wasn’t always this way, from Bucks Fizz to Lulu, here is everything you need to know about when the UK last won Eurovision.

 When is Eurovision 2022?